Just Eat App

 - Working in a more collaborative, squad manner to increase pace and ensure user research validation was done for every feature to help minimise risk and overall cost

-Integrate more photography and better branded UI elements to help freshen up the interface and keep pace with competitors
+- Integrate more photography and better branded UI elements to help freshen up the interface, make the prospect of ording food more enticing with users, and keep pace with competitors

 THE SET UP